Doctor of Philosophy (Ph.D.) Major in Materials Science, Engineering, and Commercialization (Entering with Master's Degree)

 Graduates from the program will have:

-- Business skills and knowledge of business practice.
+• Business skills and knowledge of business practice.
 Equipping our graduates with the business skills necessary to become entrepreneurs or leaders in industry is a central goal of the program.
 This educational goal is supported by the core courses in practical and leadership skills in commercialization and entrepreneurship and other elements dispersed throughout the program.
 These elements include a one-week intensive workshop to be completed in the summer prior to beginning the program.
 This introductory boot camp outlines fundamental aspects of business and commercialization and equips students with a common language and basic toolkit.
 A second one-week entrepreneur boot camp is required after the student‘s first year in the program.
 In addition, two of the candidacy requirements solidify business skills.
 The student will produce, present, and defend a full business plan for a start-up company.
 Students write a Small Business Innovation Research/Small Business Technology Transfer Research (SBIR/STTR) proposal.
 If appropriate, students are provided the opportunity to work with a small business on the proposal and to submit the final document to a funding agency.
-Students are further encouraged to submit their business plan to the Texas State Business Plan Competition in an oral presentation before a panel of angel investors, venture capitalists and business owners.
 In addition, the weekly Commercialization Forum exposes students to successful entrepreneurs and business leaders.
-This Commercialization Forum is also the venue for oral defense of the student business plans.
 These requirements ensure that students have developed the business skills necessary to succeed.

-- Technical project and business management skills.
+• Technical project and business management skills.
 The ability to manage complex technical projects and businesses is an additional skill that is core to this program.
-This goal is certainly supported by the core courses.
-In addition, the Commercialization Forum regularly exposes the students to examples of effective project management and cases of what not to do in managing projects or businesses.
+In addition to core courses, the Commercialization Forum regularly exposes the students to examples of effective project management and cases of what not to do in managing projects or businesses.
 The ability of the students to manage projects is assessed based on how they manage the business plan, SBIR/STTR proposal, and the implementation of the proposed research plan.

 Financial Assistance